xopto/pyxopto/README.md

 # PyXOpto

-PyXOpto is a collection of python tools for performing Monte Carlo simulations of light propagation in turbid media using massively parallel processing on a wide range of OpenCL-enabled devices.
+PyXOpto is a collection of Python tools for performing Monte Carlo simulations of light propagation in turbid media using massively parallel processing on a wide range of OpenCL-enabled devices.
 The tools allow steady-state and time-resolved simulations of light propagation, deposition and fluence simulations, tracing and filtering of photon packet paths, computation of sampling volumes for a number of source-detector configurations, support arbitrary scattering phase functions and are easy to customize or extend.

 ![Deposit simulations](/docs/source/static/animation/xopto_fluence.gif)